0001 — Sendable concurrency model

 WARNING

 This RFC is draft.
-It is under refinement and is not the contract.
+Under refinement — not the contract.

 Summary

-Replace the process-global, string-keyed workers.shared registry with a spawn-time handoff model.
-Types that can cross engine boundaries declare that capability by implementing an internal Sendable trait. thread.spawn gains a shared = {…} table whose values are validated at spawn time — non-Sendable types are rejected with a clear error.
-The global registry, SharableUserData, and all discovery-by-string-key machinery are deleted.
+Replace process-global, string-keyed workers.shared registry with spawn-time handoff.
+Types crossing engine boundaries implement internal Sendable trait. thread.spawn gains shared = {…} table — values validated at spawn time, non-Sendable types rejected with clear error.
+Global registry, SharableUserData, all discovery-by-string-key machinery deleted.

 Motivation

-The current cross-engine sharing model (std:workers) has four structural problems:
+Current cross-engine sharing (std:workers) has four structural problems:

 - Mesh sharing graph.
-Any engine publishes; any engine retrieves.
+Any engine publishes/retrieves.
 No canonical construction site.
-Reading a script tells you nothing about where a handle came from.
+Script doesn't reveal handle origin.

 - Type erasure via

 Arc<dyn Any + Send + Sync>.
-The registry downcasts at runtime.
-Type safety is advisory. - Stringly-typed discovery.
+Registry downcasts at runtime.
+Type safety advisory. - Stringly-typed discovery.
 Engines rendezvous on string keys.
 Typos compile.
 Types don't help.

 - Naming lies about identity.

 MapHandleis a concurrent hash map.CounterHandleis an atomic integer.
-The names hide what they are behind an implementation detail.
+Names hide reality behind implementation detail.

-The replacement model draws from Swift's Structured Concurrency.
-The core insight: shareability is a property of a type, not its identity.
+Replacement draws from Swift Structured Concurrency.
+Core insight: shareability is a type property, not identity.
 Map is Map.
-Whether it's Sendable is an internal property, enforced at the spawn boundary.
-You don't need a naming convention or a registry when the runtime will tell you immediately if you get it wrong.
+Whether it's Sendable is internal, enforced at spawn boundary.
+No naming convention or registry needed — runtime rejects immediately on violation.

 Detailed design